Navigating Today’s Rate Uncertainty with Short-Duration Muni ETFs

 Share

-As the Fed watch continues, investors leery about volatility in interest rates should consider the sizable yield and tax efficiency of the AB Tax-Aware Short Duration ETF (TAFI).
+Now that the Fed has kicked off its easing cycle, investors looking to make a fast move out of cash should consider the yield and tax efficiency of the AB Tax-Aware Short Duration ETF (TAFI).

 AB’s Tax-Aware Short Duration ETF (TAFI) offers advantages, including: